 Good Luck Beer House

-Probably not many people would expect to find a beer house that sells good Hokkien Mee, but the pairing just makes so much sense.
+Probably not many people would expect to find a beer house that sells good Hokkien Mee in Singapore, but the pairing just makes so much sense.

 Good Luck Beer House’s version of this hawker favourite is popular for its gratuitous dose of umami and gargantuan prawns, which are perfect pairing with a glass of refreshing IPA.